Strain Guide — This is an educational resource. Our menu changes daily and strain availability varies.

 How strong is Forbidden Fruit?

-Forbidden Fruit typically tests at 20-26% THC, placing it in the moderate-to-high potency range.
-Beginners should start with a small amount and wait 15 minutes before consuming more.
+Forbidden Fruit typically tests at 20-26% THC, placing it in the high potency range.
+Potency varies by cultivator and harvest, so check the current package label.
+If you are new to high-THC flower, start with a small amount and wait before consuming more.

 What does Forbidden Fruit taste like?